 The actual procedure is quite quick.
 Your eye surgeon will make a tiny incision and remove your eye’s natural lens.

 They will then replace it with the type of advanced technology lens implant that you and your surgeon chose during your consultation appointment.

 Patients can feel pressure, but it is typically a painless procedure.
 Many of our patients do report no pain at all.

 Recovery from RLE is similar to cataract surgery and we ask that avoid any bumping or rubbing of eyes and that you stay calm for several days.
 You will be given eye drops that assist with the healing process.

 There are options to improve the range of vision at different distances with some of the lenses available for implantation.
 Astigmatism can be corrected with toric IOLs, and those that correct both ranges of vision and astigmatism are becoming available as well.

 Not everyone is a candidate for these lenses, so you must make the decision along with your surgeon.

-What are the risks of a Refractive Lens Exchange?
+What are the risks of Refractive Lens Exchange surgery?

 The same risks for traditional cataract surgery apply to refractive lens exchange.
 No lens is as perfect as your natural lens.
 Your vision will never be as good as when you were young and had a flexible lens that could focus at all different distances.